usnistgov/800-63-3/sp800-63-3/cover.md

 contractors, or private individuals) interacting with government IT systems over open networks.
 They define technical requirements in each of the areas of identity proofing, registration, authenticators, management processes, authentication protocols, federation, and related assertions.
-This publication supersedes NIST SP 800-63-1 and SP 800-63-2.
+This publication supersedes NIST Special Publication 800-63-2.

 <div class="text-center" markdown="1">